satusky/GIL/README.md

-# GIDL - Generalized Image Deep Learning
+# GRIDL - Generalized Reusable Image Deep Learning pipeline

 ## Purpose
 This repo houses the initial scripts for building a deep learning app on BioData Catalyst powered by Seven Bridges.
 These scripts will be used to test training scalability, among other issues.